cepdnaclk/cepdnaclk.github.io/students/Readme.md

 ### How to update the websites

-Copy the [update.sh](https://github.com/cepdnaclk/cepdnaclk.github.io/blob/master/students/update.sh) file to the directory and run it.
+Delete everything in the directory, copy the [update.sh](https://github.com/cepdnaclk/cepdnaclk.github.io/blob/master/students/update.sh) file and run it.

 This is all you have to do.
 You do not need to download any other file.

 ### How to add a website